If you want to learn how to give advice that people actually listen to, there are two things you can do:

-Person 1: “I want to!
+PERSON 1: I want to!
 I’m just so busy, but I’m hoping I can fit in with my job and–

-Person 2: “Yeah, I’d love to know!
-I follow this Instagram girl and I tried a 30-day challenge, but I can’t seem to find the motivation…”
+PERSON 2: Yeah, I’d love to know!
+I follow this Instagram girl and I tried a 30-day challenge, but I can’t seem to find the motivation…

-Your answer: “It sounds like you’re doing great!
-Keep it up!”
+YOU: It sounds like you’re doing great!
+Keep it up!

 It might seem unsatisfying to not answer their question, but they don’t really want your technical advice.
 They want to feel encouraged.
 That is totally fine.

-Person 3: “I’m serious.
-I’ve tried 5×5, I did stronglifts, but I really want to know how to make this part of my life.
-I’ve seen you stick with it for 3 years and I want to know how.
-I’ll do whatever you did.”
+PERSON 3: I’m serious.
+I’ve tried 5×5, I did Stronglifts, but I really want to know how to make this part of my life.
+I’ve seen you stick with it for three years and I want to know how.
+I’ll do whatever you did.

-You: “Awesome!
+YOU: Awesome!
 Tell you what — start off by tracking your food for a week and going to the gym 2x next week.
 Doesn’t matter what you do — just go.
-Send me an email next Sunday and we’ll talk.”
+Send me an email next Sunday and we’ll talk.

 - It seems unfathomably rare that anyone would actually say, “I’m serious.
 I’ll do whatever you tell me to.”
-CORRECT!
 Almost nobody ever says this, because almost nobody really wants advice to the level of following through.
 They want to complain, they want to feel validated, but fewer than 1 in 1,000 actually want to change their behavior.
 It took me 10 years to truly internalize this.
 Once you do, you’ll start to be more understanding and empathetic, instead of frustrated.

 - Even though they say they are 100% serious, I still didn’t dive into the deep, technical “how to” because they are not ready.
 You’re doing them a favor by parceling out your advice — and you’re giving them a minor barrier to see how serious they really are.
 Anyone can “say” they’re serious.
 Now let’s see if they email you on Sunday.
 This is an example of using barriers strategically.

-It’s because that doesn’t work.
 You can give people the best advice in the world, hand them the best tactics, techniques, and strategies but it still won’t work until the pain of staying the same outweighs the pain of putting in the work and making a change.